1. Status interface

-Once you have tailored the filter to show exactly what you are interested in, you can save this customised view as a bookmark — which brings us to the next topic: bookmarks.
+Once you have tailored the filter to show exactly what you are interested in, you can save this customized view as a bookmark — which brings us to the next topic: bookmarks.

-Note: The views have many more possibilities — both for customisation and for creating your own views.
+Note: The views have many more possibilities — both for customization and for creating your own views.
 You can find out how to do this in the article on views.